 Christian Stafford – Director

 Chris is a Forestry Contractor, who owns and operates in the native harvesting sector for VicForests in Victoria.
-Chris was awarded the VicForests Contractor of the Year in 2017 and 2018 and was also recognised by the Victorian Association of Forest Industries with presentation of the annual Sustainability Award.
+Chris was awarded the VicForests Contractor of the Year in 2017 and 2018 and was also recognised by the Victorian Association of Forest Industries with a presentation of the annual Sustainability Award.

 Wayne Shaw-Johnston – Director